 - CBD oil: CBD stands for cannabidiol.
 This is another type of cannabinoid in THC.
 CBD oil may have trace amounts of THC, but it will primarily just contain CBD.

-- Hemp oil: Hemp oil only comes from hemp plants, which are a type of cannabis with less than 0.3% THC.
+- Hemp oil: Hemp oil only comes from hemp plants, and by law must contain less than 0.3% THC.

-- Sublingual: If you have tinctures meant for edible consumption, you can just put a drop of the oil under your tongue.
-This is a simple, easy option, but you'll be limited to only certain types of oils.
+- Tinctures: These are typically taken as sublinguals, meaning you put a drop of the oil under your tongue.
+This is a simple, easy option, but can have limited variety.

 - Edibles: Anything that involves cooking with cannabis-infused oil is an edible.
-Edibles can include cookies, cakes, drinks, and other treats.
-However, refining dosage can be tricky, and you might not get a lot of flavor.
+Edibles can include baked goods, gourmet meals, and beverages.
+The main drawback is you typically lose the original cannabis flavors.